Makar-Data/parameter_sample_size/README.md

-# point_estimate_sample_size
+# Sample Size Calculation Based on Parameters
-A simple code for the most basic formulas for sample size calculation.
-Only sample sizes for point estimates without power analysis
+A simple interactive code for the most basic formulas on sample size calculation.
+Without any power analysis, only based on parameters.

+Variables:
+Data - the data itself.
+Only used to calculate standard deviation Prior - prior knowledge of the population standard deviation or proportion Conf - confidence level
+Error - margin of error

 ```Python
 import math